kborisov00/quiz-app/README.md

 * code should be clean, formatted, structured, commented, with linters/hinters

 ### Each day:
-* Post a progress screenshot + URL + information on where you are at, what you will tackle for the day.
+* Post a progress screenshot, demo, repo and information on where you are at, what you will tackle for the day.
 * You can post questions and request for directions all the time.
 * We will review the code/app every couple days.